 If you are a lift operator or work guest services at a ski resort, you probably spend all your time outside in the winter.
 Likewise, if you work construction in a ski town, then building season doesn't stop just because it's numbingly cold outside.
 For standing around or working hard in the cold all day, we want the most comfortable and warmest boots we can find.
 Pac boots are the most logical choice, as they are easy to dry out around the fire or in front of the heater each night, and are both comfortable and warm.

 For winter hiking, you want a boot that is waterproof, lightweight, and comfortable for walking around in all day.
 The genre you need to focus on is the insulated winter hiking boots.
-We reviewed five of these models, and they all have unique advantages and disadvantages.
-We found the Vasque Snowburban II UltraDry and the North Face Chilkat 400 to be the highest scorers in this category, although any of the boots in this class will work great as long as you find them to be comfortable.
+We reviewed a number of these models, and they all have unique advantages and disadvantages.
+We found the North Face Chilkat 400 to be our favorite for being active outdoors.
+The Vasque Snowburban II UltraDry and Keen Durand Polar are a couple of our other favorites in this category, although any of the boots in this class will work great as long as you find them to be comfortable.
 We avoid slip-on and Pac boots for actual hiking, as both tend to be too loose to be comfortable and precise for all day use.

-For snowshoeing, your needs are much the same as that of winter hiking.
+For snowshoeing, your needs are much the same as for of winter hiking.
 Snowshoeing comes with one added implication — deep snow.
 Although it is not uncommon to see people wearing snowshoes on packed down trails in winter, we find it is only worth dealing with their oversized clunkiness when they are truly needed — for venturing out off trail through the deep snow.
-All of the insulated winter hiking boots will work great for this purpose; however, be aware that unless you are wearing a boot with a very high ankle cuff, like the Chilkat 400 or the Columbia Bugaboot Plus III Omni-Heat, you are going to want gaiters to prevent snow from entering the tops of your boots.
+All of the insulated winter hiking boots will work for this purpose; however, be aware that unless you are wearing a boot with a very high ankle cuff, like the Chilkat 400, you are going to want gaiters to prevent snow from entering the tops of your boots.

 Same, same.
 Despite the fact that these are winter boots, they most certainly cannot handle climbing ice.
 Again, refer to the Mountaineering Boot Review for information about what you need for climbing ice.